zachhannum/the-word-of-iron/manuscript/chapter_5.md

 Rykker felt a twinge of guilt.
 He was acting a coward.
 A selfish coward.
 But why shouldn’t he?
 He wasn’t a soldier.
 There was no need for him to risk his life over this.
 The justification felt hollow.
 The moment he had stepped outside of camp, he had become a soldier.
 He had joined the fight.
 And now he’d have to see it through.
 Nilos take him, he had to stay.
 “Alright, Sev.
 You win.”

-He emptied his pack onto the bed, and kept only the essentials---his crossbow, bolts, engine, and a pair of binoculars.
+He emptied his pack onto the bed, and kept only the essentials—his crossbow, bolts, engine, and a pair of binoculars.
 “Come on.
 Time to save a city.”

 ***

 The only emotion Viggo could muster as he watched the Antuzan army approach was terror.
 The black and white clad soldiers looked formidable as they marched to the beat of a drum that thundered a steady rhythm, like a heartbeat.
 Perhaps it was meant to represent the beating heart of Valla, drawing its last breaths, he thought.
 Their only hope was that High Marshal Faastar would act, bringing the full might of his regiment with him.

 Standing with Marcus upon the ramparts, he looked out across the fields in which the Antuzans made their approach.
 Four siege towers, built of wood and wrought iron, were slowly being pushed towards the walls.
-A group of ten men carried a large wooden pillar on its side---a battering ram.
+A group of ten men carried a large wooden pillar on its side—a battering ram.
 Bringing up the rear was a row of trebuchets, more than likely the same that had launched the attack against the Prioriem nearly a week ago.
 Viggo guessed that they still had a little less than a mile until they reached the walls.
 The archers would begin shooting long before that.

 Major Brixom had climbed to a high perch on the ramparts and was addressing the battalions that manned the wall, a mixture of Ilyrian soldiers and city guardsmen.
 No doubt his speech was rousing, but Viggo wasn't listening.
 His hand traced the handle of his hammer as the beating of the drums thundered through his chest.
 Surely they could not be that loud, given their distance.
 And yet, the pounding was there.
 Or perhaps that was his own heartbeat?
 Either way, it was impossible to hear anything over the thumping.